My Global Odyssey

 - Antarctica - completed in 2013

-- North America - the NE coast nudging into the Arctic Circle
+- North America - The North West Territories (nudging into the Arctic Circle)

 - South America - Aconcagua, Argentina